-We have assumed the Inspector means paragraphs 75 and 67 of the 2023 NPPF.
+We have assumed the Inspector means paragraphs 75 and 67, 2023 NPPF.

 The draft Local Plan lacks a clear housing trajectory.
 While the graph on page 218 illustrates the Council's anticipated progression of housing completions, further details are provided in Appendix A of the Housing Topic Paper Update (January 2025) (ED02).
-The absence of a detailed trajectory within the Local Plan itself directly does not accord with paragraph 75 of the NPPF.
+The absence of a detailed trajectory within the Local Plan itself does not accord with paragraph 75 of the NPPF.

-It is important to understand how the Council anticipates the delivery of individual sites to assess whether they are being brought forward at the appropriate time to meet the 5 year housing land supply requirement, together with the requirement for the following 5 year periods.
+It is important to understand how the Council anticipates the delivery of individual sites to assess whether they are being brought forward to meet the 5-year housing land supply requirement, together with the requirement for the following 5-year periods.
 This information can be used to monitor housing delivery against the district's requirements and ensure that appropriate action can be taken if sites do not come forward as expected.

-To address this, Bloor Homes proposes including a table within the Local Plan, similar to the one in Appendix A of ED02, to provide greater transparency of housing delivery.
+To address this, a table must be included within the Local Plan, similar to the one in Appendix A of ED02, to provide greater transparency of housing delivery.